denten-books/plain-text/1-device.md

 movement of the hour hand for any given movement of the minute hand," Wittgenstein writes.
 But once again, how do we know if a mechanism is functioning properly?
-I may drop the clock, for example, he explains, "so that the machinery is broken, or a lighting may strike it.
-[@wittgenstein_wittgensteins_1976, 195]" To check the mechanism for damage we need "a picture," a diagram, or schematics that describe what the properly functional mechanism looks like.
+I may drop the clock, for example, he explains, "so that the machinery is broken, or a lighting may strike it."[@wittgenstein_wittgensteins_1976, 195] To check the mechanism for damage we need "a picture," a diagram, or schematics that describe what the properly functional mechanism looks like.
 In the form of a schema, the mechanism is itself a type of a symbol for the perfected behavior of the sort that we expect.
 We can, for example, compare the broken clock with a clock that works.